NHL Heritage Classic: Broadcasters

 CBC's Hockey Night in Canada broadcast the 2003, 2011, 2014 and 2019 games.
 In the first three editions, CBC Sports solely produced the games, then in 2019, Sportsnet not only took over production, but also simulcast the game on their networks.
-In 2016, 2022 and 2023, the games were aired only on Sportsnet.
+In 2016, 2022 and 2023, the games were aired only on Sportsnet, and will continue to do so in future Heritage Classics after CBC declined to renew its sublicensing agreement for Hockey Night in Canada in 2026.

 In the United States, the first Heritage Classic was not broadcast to then-rightsholders ESPN/ABC due to its prior commitments with college football.
 Instead, the game was aired to American audiences on NHL Center Ice via the CBC feed.
 In 2011, 2014 and 2019, Versus/NBCSN would air the Heritage Classic, with the network providing their own broadcast crews for the first two games, and the last game featuring a simulcast from Sportsnet.
 In 2016, NHL Network simulcast Sportsnet's broadcast of the Heritage Classic.
 Then in 2022, TNT aired the Heritage Classic with their own broadcast crews, as the game featured an American team for the first time.
 In 2023, TNT's sister channel TBS aired the Heritage Classic due to TNT's prior commitment to a USWNT friendly match.
 This marked the first NHL regular season game broadcast by the network under their current deal.